 On the other foot (pun intended), of fitness shoes is barefoot running.
 For a few weeks in early 2011, it seemed every magazine had an article on how bad shoes are human feet.
 The answer?
 To run barefoot or in toe shoes of course.
 While there are no published studies on the benefits of running barefoot yet, a number of exercise gurus offer anecdotal evidence and cite the fact that our ancestors did not have fancy shoes when they were running away from predators.
 Toe shoes offer an alternative for people that do not relish the idea of running over rocks in their bare feet without losing the supposed benefits of being barefoot – for people willing to pay close to $100 a pair.

 Everybody dance now – using a mix of Latin inspired moves to rocking music.
 By no means the only dance workout available, it was one of the most popular workouts of 2011 and appealed to seemingly everyone.
 A dance class that works for people in any fitness range, it claims to have 12 million followers and offers group classes as well as DVDs.
 It also boasts a number of different variations, including aqua Zumba and kids classes that make it easily accessible for a wide audience and there is no sign of it losing popularity or following Jazzercise into the background.
-If you are looking to get fit while dancing, then check out this 1 Hour Dancing Challenge.

 #4.
 Boot Camps